EU Licensed4.8/5

 Cardiovascular protection

-The UKPDS trial demonstrated that metformin reduced all-cause mortality by 36% and diabetes-related death by 42% in overweight patients with type 2 diabetes compared with diet alone.
+The UKPDS trial showed metformin reduced all-cause mortality by 36%.
+It also cut diabetes-related deaths by 42%.
+This was in overweight patients with type 2 diabetes, compared to diet alone.

-This cardiovascular benefit was independent of glucose control and has not been matched by any other oral diabetes drug in a randomised trial.
+This heart benefit was separate from glucose control.
+No other oral diabetes drug has matched this in a randomised trial.

 Cancer risk reduction

-Observational studies consistently associate metformin use with a 10 to 30% lower incidence of several cancers, including colorectal, breast, liver and pancreatic cancer.
+Studies show that using metformin often leads to a 10 to 30% lower risk of several cancers.
+These include bowel, breast, liver, and pancreatic cancer.

-Randomised trials are ongoing, but the signal is strong enough to be considered a potential bonus of treatment.
+However, the evidence is strong enough to be a possible extra benefit of treatment.

 Anti-ageing research